pot0to/pot0to-SND-Scripts/Fate Farming/README.md

 - Attempts to change instances when there are no fates left in the zone
 - Can process your retainers and Grand Company turn ins, then get back to fate farming
 - Autobuys gysahl greens and grade 8 dark matter when you run out
+- Has companion scripts dedicated to atma farming, or you can write your own!
+(See [section for companion scripts](#companion-scripts))

 ## New to Something Need Doing (SND)
 ![SND Basics](img/SNDBasics.png)